WHAT IS DORMANT COMPANY

 - In dormant company, there should not be transactions other than significant accounting transactions.

 "Significant accounting transaction" means any transaction as mentioned below :

 - Payment of fees by a company to the Registrar.

-- Payments made by company to fulfil the requirements of this Act or any other law.
+- Payments made by company to fulfill the requirements of this Act or any other law.

-- Allotment of shares to fulfil the requirements of this Act.
+- Allotment of shares to fulfill the requirements of this Act.

 - Payments for maintenance of company's office and records.

 - Any company including companies registered under Companies Act 1956 can make application in Form No. MSC-1 to the respective registrar of the companies.

 - ROC can also Suo-Moto convert a company into a dormant company if it is not filing the annual account from last 2 years or more.